alexgibson/alxgbsn.co.uk/_posts/2015-04-18-my-second-year-working-at-mozilla.md

 layout: post
 title: My second year working at Mozilla
 desc: A look back at my second year working at Mozilla
+excerpt: This week marked my second year Mozillaversary.
+I did plan to write this blog post of the 15th April, which would have marked the day I started, but this week flew by so quickly I almost completely missed it!
 ---

 This week marked my second year Mozillaversary.
 I did plan to write this blog post of the 15th April, which would have marked the day I started, but this week flew by so quickly I almost completely missed it!